G Suite for Education (GSFE) puts creative, nimble, and flexible learning at the center of the educational experience.

 - Broadly and continually communicate policies.
 Ensure academic staff and students understand and are ready to comply.

 - Publicize incidents and cyberattacks within your institution.
-Communicate prevention techniques and best practices.
+Communicate cyber threat prevention techniques and best practices.

 - Discover new ways to measure cybersecurity knowledge of campus staff.

 - Provide comprehensive post-incident training, including requirements to disable network access and all wireless connections, unplug physical computers, turn off file and applications sync.